-    Providers that are brought into membership of our Scheme because their HE provision is franchised from another provider and are not on the OfS Register, or because they are a provider in England that is not on the OfS Register but is providing a course leading to an award of another member that is in England, pay a core subscription fee for 2021 of £280 per annum.
+Providers that are brought into membership of our Scheme because their HE provision is franchised from another provider and are not on the OfS Register, or because they are a provider in England that is not on the OfS Register but is providing a course leading to an award of another member that is in England, pay a core subscription fee for 2024 of £330.

 Data source and period

-Where possible we take the student numbers we use to put providers into bands from the most recent relevant published data from HESA or HEIFES data returns.
-This includes students reported through the HESA Aggregate Offshore record, and from 2021 those in HESA’s alternative provider data.
-We use the 2018/19 reporting period for 2021 subscriptions.
+Where possible we take the student numbers we use to put providers into bands from the most recent relevant published data from HESA or HESES data returns.
+This includes students reported through the HESA Aggregate Offshore record, and from 2022 those in HESA’s alternative provider data.
+We use the 2021/22 reporting period for 2024 subscriptions.

 Where a member does not report their student numbers through these returns we use self-reporting.
 We reserve the right to review and adjust self-reported figures following a cross-checking process.